tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

      --->
      <kbd><img src="./images/schemafinal.png"  /></kdb>

-24. Congratulations!!! you have constructed your schema.
+24. Congratulations you have constructed a schema.

 <br>
 <br>